zararah/opendevtoolkit/resources/open-dev-readinglist.md

 isresource: true
 ---

-There's lots of buzz out there around ICT4D (Information Communication Technologies for Development) and some great long and short reads around the open development, and international development, sphere.

-Here's a few of our favourite reads (in no specific order) - got more?
-Drop us a line.
-Or, if you'd like to write a review on any of the books or reports below, your input would be most welcome.
+Here are a few of our favourite reads (in no specific order) around the open development sphere; some are more focused on international development but often talk about data, others around aid or specific aspects of development.
+As the list grows we'll categorise it more, but for now, here's a first iteration.
+Got any other suggestions?
+Add them to the [etherpad](http://okfnpad.org/p/opendevreadinglist) or [submit a pull request on github](https://github.com/zararah/opendevtoolkit/blob/gh-pages/resources/open-dev-readinglist.md) to add to the page directly.

 ### Blogs